stevenwernercs/zulu/README.md

 - Windows: `scripts/run-windows.bat`

 Notes on natives loading
-- The run scripts extract LWJGL native libraries per-OS into `target/natives/<os>` and set `-Dorg.lwjgl.librarypath` accordingly.
-This avoids “Failed to load a library: lwjgl.dll” on Windows.
+- JavaFX is bundled via platform-specific artifacts and doesn’t require manual native flags in typical setups.
-- If you move just the fat jar elsewhere, also copy the `target/natives/<os>` directory and add `-Dorg.lwjgl.librarypath` to your `java -jar` command.
+- If you switch back to the LWJGL renderer, the run scripts set `-Dorg.lwjgl.librarypath` and unpack LWJGL natives per-OS.

 Notes:
 - A runnable fat jar (`-all.jar`) is produced via the Maven Shade plugin.